bluehat/privacy_and_freedom/user_security.markdown

  * Technical people: We welcome contributions, additions and corrections.
  * Non-technical people: Information about what areas are unclear or in need of improvement is hugely valuable.

-As a gist document, feel free to comment, fork and ask me to pull, etc.
+As a github document, feel free to comment, fork and ask me to pull, etc.

 ## Ownership and Distribution

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), though we'd prefer that you just submit patches to [this gist](https://gist.github.com/bluehat/76a07a5d25f038a89f3b99c54a9a94a9).
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), Though we'd prefer that you just submit patches to [this git repo](https://github.com/bluehat/privacy_and_freedom).
 If you want to give us money for this public service, [give it to the EFF instead](https://supporters.eff.org/donate).
 All Amazon links include the EFF referral tag, so they get money.

 This information is kept in git format because it is easy to transmit git repos peer-to-peer.
 You are encouraged to download a copy.
 Suggestions on how to keep the guide trustworthy and from having merge issues in a peer-to-peer environment are appreciated.